karnotxyz/units_engine/docs/event_acls.md

 When a user attempts to read events from a contract, the RPC will:

-1. Call the `can_read_event` function on the target contract with an array of event selectors
+1. Call `can_read_event` with the event selectors to check
-2. The function returns an array of booleans indicating which events can be read
+2. Receive boolean array indicating read permissions
 3. Only return the requested events if their corresponding boolean is `true`
 4. If the function doesn't exist (for compatibility with existing contracts on Starknet), all events are public by default

 ### Example Implementation

 Here's an example of how to implement event read access control in Cairo (Note: This is a conceptual example for illustration purposes only and has not been tested on-chain):

 ```cairo
 #[starknet::interface]